onkoe/barretts-club/content/posts/laptops.md

 - Battery: Not ideal.
 55 or 61wh options only.
 - Display: Perfect!
 1504p at 3:2, running at over 400 nits.
-- Panel size: Perfect!
+- Panel Size/Weight: Perfect!
 13.5 inches.
+2.87 lbs.
 - Processor: Perfect!
 Modern Ryzen processors are efficient and powerful.
-- Linux support: Yes, officially supported!
+- Linux Support: Yes, officially supported!

 I adore this machine in almost every way, but its battery is too small.